 I, like many pregnant women, was on a mission, after all.
 I wanted to make the next several months as safe and healthy for me and the baby.
-(Or, in my case, babies, though I didn’t know it at the time.)
+(Or, in my case, twin babies, though I didn’t know it at the time.)

 We hear how important the time in utero is for the baby, from building brain cells to making labor easier.
 We don’t want to make poor choices that can affect our babies or ourselves during this time.
 And while we don’t want to be paranoid, we also want to stay informed with our best options.

-So you can imagine why I was a bit nervous smelling paint in our brand new building.
+So, you can imagine why I was a bit nervous smelling paint in our brand-new building.

 How to have a healthy pregnancy

-Nothing is guaranteed in pregnancy, but the healthier we can be, the more likely we are to have a healthy baby and less complications.
+Nothing is guaranteed in pregnancy, but the healthier we can be, the more likely we are to have a healthy baby and fewer complications.
 Being prepared and informed can make a difference with how our babies grow and develop.